Water Innovation Center

 Millions of people depend on Lake Lanier and the Chattahoochee River to provide the water they use every day.
 Gwinnett County alone is projected to have a population of 1.5 million by 2040.
 The main limiting factor to that growth will not be space—it will be the availability of water.

-Working with dozens of partners, including research groups, universities, and international associations, the Global Water Innovation Center was conceived to guide policy makers and become an international destination for water research.
-The Center will research and develop innovative technologies to find, clean, and reuse water.
+Working with dozens of partners, including research groups, universities, and international associations, The Water Tower was conceived to guide policy makers and become an international destination for water research.
+The Tower will research and develop innovative technologies to find, clean, and reuse water.
 It will also play a key role in workforce training and sharing the impact, significance, and economic benefits of those new technologies with the public.

-The Global Water Innovation Center is another step in our role as a leader in water resource innovation and will position Gwinnett County at the forefront of water research for decades to come.
+The Water Tower is another step in our role as a leader in water resource innovation and will position Gwinnett County at the forefront of water research for decades to come.

 December 2019 – Demonstration space open